victor-rds/docker-etebase/README.md

   - `uwsgi` binary native protocol, must be used with a reverse-proxy/web server that support this protocol, such as _nginx_.
   - `asgi` or `daphne` start using [daphne](https://github.com/Django/daphne/) a HTTP, HTTP2 and WebSocket protocol server for ASGI and ASGI-HTTP, must be used with a reverse-proxy/web server that support this protocol, such as _nginx_.
   - `Django-server` same as the first one, but this mode uses the embedded Django http server, `./manage.py runserver :3735`, this is not recommended but can be useful for debugging
-- **AUTO_UPATE**: Trigger database update/migration every time the container starts, default: `false`, more details below.
+- **AUTO_UPDATE**: Trigger database update/migration every time the container starts, default: `false`, more details below.
 - **SUPER_USER**: Username of the Django superuser (only used if no previous database is found);
   - **SUPER_PASS**: Password of the Django superuser (optional, one will be generated if not set);
   - **SUPER_EMAIL**: Email of the Django superuser (optional);